Phoenixz-py/GuardedXO-Multiplayer-Tic-Tac-Toe-with-Robust-MERN-Authentication/README.md

 Now all that is left to do is "npm run both"
 And the live server is ready with the client and server running at 3000 and 5000 respectively

-A logical explanation of all your architectural choices in the project I tried to keep the architecture of my code as clean and reusable as possible.
+A logical explanation of all my architectural choices in the project I tried to keep the architecture of my code as clean and reusable as possible.
 For the front-end Part:
 Basically, I used the command "npx create-react-app TicTacToe" to make the directory setup.
 It setup React App basic structure of file in the directory with name TicTacToe